Castro, Paraná: Economy

 Castrolanda is a colony that was founded by Dutch immigrants between 1951 and 1954.
 Testament to this there is a windmill in Castro.
 Its economy is based on agricultural production and dairy farming which is one of the most important in this region that is considered the largest dairy in Brazil due to their genetic quality.
 It has a considerable production of grain, mostly soy and beans.
 Also having one of the largest agricultural cooperatives in Brazil, which bears the name of the colony.

 Geography

 Climate

-The climate of Castro is oceanic climate (Köppen climate classification Cfb), the average temperature on summer is 25°C, on winter the temperature reaches to 11°C, the temperature rarely drops below 5°C or exceeds 15°C. There's occasionally snow fall on winter.
-Frost are common on winter.
+The climate of Castro is oceanic climate (Köppen climate classification: Cfb), the average temperature on summer is 25°C, on winter the temperature reaches to 11°C, the temperature rarely drops below 5°C or exceeds 15°C. Frost is common in winter.
 The highest temperature was 35°C on 4 January 1949.
 The lowest temperature was -7°C on 1 August 1955.